trandinhkhoa/cumulative_delta_khoa/README.md

                 - storing individual trades for frequently traded pairs means storing a lot of data
                     - calculating the delta over a specific timeframe over this huge dataset might be a challenge
                         - a time-series database like `InfluxDB` might be useful
+                - in the future we will add more exchanges and pair, listening for every trades for each of them will put a huge load on our application
+            - GET `/api/cumulative-delta-real/:pair` implement this solution.
+But because of the cons and uncertainty above, I did not add much tests nor structured the code around this solution.

         - Another idea is to open a websocket to this endpoint https://www.kucoin.com/docs/websocket/spot-trading/public-channels/symbol-snapshot.
 That way, I can accumulate the the `buy` and `sell` quantity for a given pair every 2 seconds.
 Then, when the user use my API to get the cumulative delta, I am not limited to the last 100 trades for a specific pair, but instead I will be able to return the cumulative delta since the start of the our application.
+            - Cons:
+                - this API is for a market (e.g. BTC), not for a trading pair (e.g. BTC-USDT)
+    - Both these improvements require websocket, but KuCoin API documentation for websocket is not very clear.
+        - for example for the ping that keeps the connection alive https://www.kucoin.com/docs/websocket/basic-info/ping
+            - it's is not clear whether `id` is unique to a ping message or the identifer of the connection